Version 1.0 - April the 15th, 2002

 The .NET 2.0 framework transformer can now be used from

 Support for the Latest Version of Saxon 8

 Saxon 8.6.1 from Saxonica (http://www.saxonica.com) is now

 Save time when developing complicated XQuery expressions by

-using <oXygen/> XQuery debugger. <oXygen/> can debug and profile expressions run
+using the oXygen XQuery debugger. oXygen can debug and profile expressions run

-over the MarkLogic XML database, or using the Saxon EE processors.
+over MarkLogic or Berkeley XML databases, or using the Saxon EE processors.

 XQuery Profiler [read more...]

 You can profile your XQuery queries to identify the performance

 issues by using two comprehensive data views of the activated templates: an Invocation